• Home

 The Kokosing Nature Preserve is one of three sites in Ohio certified by the Green Burial Council as a conservation burial ground, which is the most rigorous category.

 While green burial is gaining in popularity, little research has been done to quantify the effects of green burial on ecosystem restoration.
-Our research, led by Kenyon Environmental Studies major Grant Gerhardt, will work to answer the following questions:
+Our research is asking the following three questions:

 1. How does the decomposition rate change across green burial plots of different ages?